ADGEfficiency/adgefficiency.github.io/_pages/my-work.md

 ---

 Energy engineer turned data professional.
-My work is focused on using data to combat climate change.
-I enjoy modelling energy systems.
+My work is focused on using data to combat climate change - [CV here](https://adgefficiency.com/cv.pdf).

-I am interested in the space that exists between [economic and carbon optimization](https://adgefficiency.com/space-between-money-and-the-planet/) - the different outcomes we get when we design and optimize energy systems for money or for the environment.
+I am interested in the different outcomes we get when we design and optimize energy systems for money or for the environment - the space that exists between [economic and carbon optimization](https://adgefficiency.com/space-between-money-and-the-planet/).

-I love mentoring data professionals - you can sign up for [mentoring with me here](https://mentorcruise.com/mentor/AdamGreen/).
-See my [CV here](https://adgefficiency.com/cv.pdf).
+I'm also passionate about teaching & mentoring data professionals - [I offer mentoring here](https://mentorcruise.com/mentor/AdamGreen/).

 # Projects